-For a culture fix I usually hop onto the Piccadilly line and alight in Little Turkey, i.e Green Lanes.
-But as a West Londoner I needn’t travel so far for I have Little Morocco and Tiny Spain on my doorstep.
-The Royal Borough of Kensington and Chelsea isn’t all palaces and pomp.
-It is home to one of the most culturally diverse areas I know well and love: North Kensington; the home of Notting Hill Carnival.
+The Royal Borough of Kensington and Chelsea isn’t all palaces and parks.
+It is home to one of the most culturally diverse areas I know well and love: North Kensington, the home of Notting Hill Carnival.

-Portobello Road pulsates with life on most days, Saturdays especially, when hoards of tourists and culture vultures flock to the to marvel at this West London hot-spot.
-Starting at Notting Hill Gate Station, you will pass three of my favorite food stops; The Portobello Restaurant is an Authentic Neapolitan eatery with traditional wood fired oven (everything I have ever eaten here is lip-smackingly amazing!).
+Portobello Road and its surroundings pulsate with life on most days, Saturdays especially, when hoards of tourists and culture vultures flock to this West London hot-spot.
+It’s definitely a ‘foodie’ trail starting from they very beginning all the way to the end.
+At Notting Hill Gate Station, you pass three notable food stops; The Portobello Restaurant is a lively Neapolitan eatery with traditional wood fired oven (everything I have ever eaten here is lip-smackingly amazing!).
 The Portobello’s terrace is perfect for people watching but book in advance as it gets extremely busy in the evenings.
-Arancina on Pembroke Road offers Sicilian food at affordable prices; Pizza slices, sides, cannoli, San Pellegrino drinks etc. I always go for Arancini – stuffed risotto balls, Arancina offer them with a range of meat and vegetarian fillings.
+Arancina on Pembridge Road offers Sicilian street food; pizza slices, deep fried risotto balls, grilled veg and cannoli.
 They also have Cassatine, small versions of the Sicilian uber-cake, Cassata.
-Arancina extended to open another branch in Westbourne Grove.
-Across the Road from Arancina is Manzara, possible the ONLY place for Borek in West London.
-Stacks of the spinach and cheese pie steam their windows.
-I still prefer my own Borek of course, but sometimes Manzara is good for a quick fix.
+Across the Road from Arancina is Manzara, possibly the only place for homemade borek in West London.
+Stacks of freshly baked spinach and cheese pie steam up their windows.

-Continuing north along Portobello, you’ll reach Spanish institution R Garcia and Sons on the right.
-Its famous Deli, Grocery store and Cafe/Tapas Bar have fed and serviced the Spanish community since it began to thrive in North Kensington at the height of the Spanish Civil War.
-It now feeds not only its diaspora but the gastronomy addicts of London too.
-Noticably Galicia Restaurant and the Spanish School just a few steps away breath a familiar arid air into the area.
+Continuing north along Portobello Road, you’ll reach Spanish institution R Garcia and Sons on the right.
+This grocery store has serviced the Spanish community since it began thriving in North Kensington at the height of the Spanish Civil War.
+It now feeds not only its diaspora but the cultural addicts of London too.
+Noticeably Galicia Restaurant and the Spanish School are just a few steps away.